utku-ayan/open-scholarship-project-2026/README.md

 ## Initial Research Steps (Reconstructed)
 - 1. With the help of AI, the code provided for the course on Moodle was edited to query data about World War 1 medals from Europeana.
-- 2. The code was further modified so the csv file provided includes only the relevant columns of Provider, Country, Description etc.
+- 2. The code was further modified so the csv file obtained includes only the relevant columns including Provider, Country and Description among others.